kkinnear/zprint/doc/reference.md

     in the output (not the input) will be aligned.
 All inline comments will shift left to be one space from the widest code.

+#### :min-space-after-semi _0_

+There can be zero to several spaces after the rightmost semicolon and before the comment text in a comment.  `:min-space-after-semi` sets the minimum number of spaces after the rightmost semicolon before the text of the comment that is allowed.
+If there are less than `:min-space-after-semi` spaces between the rightmost semicolon and the comment text, then the number of spaces will be increased to equal the value of `:min-space-after-semi`.

+In short, if you don't want comments like this: `;this is a comment`, you can set `:min-space-after-semi` to 1, and that comment will end up like this: `; this is a comment` in the formatted source.

+The default for this is `0`, so by default no changes will be made.

+Note that any length increase in a comment caused by additional spaces being added to bring the total up to `:min-space-after-semi` will not be included in the length of the comment as determined by the `:count?` option (see below).
+Note that by default, the length of comments is not considered when formatting source code because the default for `:count?` is `false`.

 #### :count? _false_

 Count the length of the comment when ensuring that things fit within the